septham/Thesis-Project/README.md

 A website for monitoring EOG data.

-### The Model is pretrain by me using Tensorflow and Keras.
+### The Model is pre-train by me using Tensorflow and Keras.
 The Dataset came from http://www.drozy.ulg.ac.be.
 I manually labeling all the data based on KSS (Karolinska Sleepiness Scale) level.

 ## Folder Structure